History of Moscow in Timeline

 1903: Moskvoretskaya water supply completed

-January 1905: First official mayor
+January 1905: First Mayor of Moscow

 In January 1905, Alexander Adrianov became Moscow's first official mayor.

-1913: Demolition of the Voyentorg department store
+1913: Voyentorg department store landmark

-By 1915, the population of Moscow had grown tenfold since 1750, reaching 1.8 million.
+By 1915, Moscow's population had grown tenfold since 1750, reaching 1.8 million during the Russian Empire.

-November 1917: Bolsheviks began uprising
+November 1917: Bolsheviks uprising

-In November 1917, Moscow's Bolsheviks began their uprising and on November 2 (15), 1917, Soviet power was established.
+In November 1917, Moscow's Bolsheviks began their uprising upon learning of the uprising in Petrograd.
+By November 15, 1917, Soviet power was established in Moscow after heavy fighting.

 1917: Moscow called the "city of 40 times 40 churches"